Understanding Glass Makeup

 Solar Heat Gain Coefficient (SHGC)

 A measurement of how efficiently a product prevents sunlight-induced heat.
 The lower the SHGC, the less solar heat is transmitted, and the occupants are more comfortable inside.
-In cold areas, the right SHGC can assist in maintaining warm inside air, while in hot ones, it can help keep pricey cool air-conditioned air.
+In cold areas, the right SHGC can assist in maintaining warm inside air, while in hot rooms, it helps retain costly conditioned air.

 R-Value